DNIF-Documentation/DNIF/kb/docs/documents/Platform-Services/API/search-api.md

 - Cluster ID
 - API Token

 The API Token can be generated from the DNIF Console.
-To generate the token you can visit **Manage Token**.
+To generate the token you can visit [Manage Token](https://dnif-documentation.github.io/DNIF/docs/documents/Operations/Manage%20Token/manage-token).

 ## API Overview